SPC-Some-Polish-Coders/PopHead/docs/loggingTutorial.md

 (not described for now)

+Deprecated macros:
+- PH_ASSERT(expression, message);
+- PH_EXCEPTION(message);
+- PH_ASSERT_EXCEPTION(expression, message);

+These macros were created in first version of debug/log system.
+Now they are replaced with logging macros described above.
+They will be eventually removed both from code and documentation.

 ## Precise description and use cases of logging levels
 - Info - tells that an operation succeeded, or gives debug informations (e.g. statistics).
 Can only be used with positive messages (not errors or problems).
-It must contain enough informations to distinctly identify an operation, but not everything, like content of files.
+It must contain enough informations to distinctly identify an operation, but not everything, like whole content of file.

     Bad use cases:
 	```cpp